keras-team/autokeras/.github/CONTRIBUTING.md

 # Contributing Guide

 Contributions are welcome, and greatly appreciated!
-We recommend you to check our [Developer Tools Guide](#developer-tools-guide) to make the development process easier and standard.

-Notably, you can follow the tag of [call for contributors](https://github.com/keras-team/autokeras/labels/call%20for%20contributors) in the issues.
+Follow the tag of [good first issue](https://github.com/keras-team/autokeras/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for the issues for beginner.
-Those issues are designed for the external contributors to solve.
-The easiest ones are tagged with [good first issue](https://github.com/keras-team/autokeras/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
-The pull requests solving these issues are most likely to be merged.

 ## Pull Request Guide
-Before you submit a pull request, check that it meets these guidelines:

 1. Is this the first pull request that you're making with GitHub?
 If so, read the guide [Making a pull request to an open-source project](https://github.com/gabrieldemarmiesse/getting_started_open_source).